-Default values can be used for the Advanced Settings window.
+Check Has Remote SBC, all other values cab be left at default for the Advanced Settings window.
 Click Finish.

 7.2.2.
-Server Interworking - Swisscom Side
+Server Interworking - Tele2 side

-Server Internetworking configures and manages various SIP call server specific capabilities such as call hold and T.38.
-Navigate to Global Profiles Server Interworking and click on Add Profile (Not Shown).
+Server Internetworking allows you to configure and manage various SIP call server specific capabilities such as call hold and T.38.
+Navigate to Global Profiles Server Interworking and click on Add Profile (not shown).

-- Enter profile name such as SP_Trunk and click Next (Not Shown). - Check Hold Support= RFC3264 - Check T.38 Support - All other options on the General Tab can be left at default
+- Enter profile name such as SP_Trunk and click on Next (not shown) - Check Hold Support = RFC2543 - Check T.38 Support - All other options on the General tab can be left at default